jsalignon/cactus/docs/1_Intro/tutorial.md

 # Looking at correlation between comparisons for different experiment types

-A key result to look at this point is the `Heatmaps__genes_self.pdf` and `Heatmaps__peaks_self.pdf` figures in the `results/tutorial/Figures_Merged/3_Enrichment_Analysis` folder.
-These figures will give a concise overview of how the various samples and comparisons correlate with each other.
-Here are the gene self-overlap figures for the top 1000 most significant DA entries per comparison, with first the DEGs (Differentially Expressed Genes), then the genes associated with DARs (Differentially Accessible regions), and finally the HA-HE and LA-LE genes (DEGs with neighbouring DARs with expected chromatin accessibility changes):
+At this point, a key result to look at is the `Heatmaps__genes_self.pdf` and `Heatmaps__peaks_self.pdf` figures in the `results/tutorial/Figures_Merged/3_Enrichment_Analysis` folder.
+These figures will give a concise overview of how the various comparisons correlate with each other.
+Here are the gene self-overlap figures for the top 1000 most significant Differential Analysis (DA) entries per comparison, with the DEGs (Differentially Expressed Genes) on the left, the genes associated with DARs (Differentially Accessible regions) in the middle, and the HA-HE and LA-LE genes (DEGs with neighbouring DARs with expected chromatin accessibility changes) on the right:

 <img src="/docs/examples/png/ATAC__all__1000__ctl__genes_self__heatmap.png" width="233" /> <img src="/docs/examples/png/mRNA__Null__1000__ctl__genes_self__heatmap.png" width="233" /> <img src="/docs/examples/png/both__all__1000__ctl__genes_self__heatmap.png" width="233" />

-These figures reveal clearly concordant changes between the hmg-4 and the spt-16 knockdown in both experiment type.
+These figures reveal clearly concordant changes between the hmg-4 and the spt-16 knockdown in both experiment type, which is consistent with them being member of the same complex (the FACT complex).
 The similar number of DA entries is expected as we selected the top 1000 most significant DA entries per comparisons.
 However, it is striking to observe the same number of shared repressed regions/genes between knockdown of the hmg-4 and spt-16 in the ATAC-Seq and mRNA-Seq analysis (~290 each), while the ATAC-Seq pvalues were much higher.
 This result support the idea that p-values can not always directly be compared between assays and experiment to infer true functional/biological relevance of the results.
 And therefore, it can make sense to focus on the top N most significant entries between the two omics experimental results to study consistent chromatin and gene expression changes.
-Interestingly, while only ~30 repressed genes had a nearby closing in chromatin for both factors, we can see that a fifth of those are overlaping.
+Interestingly, while only ~30 repressed genes had a nearby closing in chromatin for both factors, we can see that a fifth of those are overlaping (adjusted p-value of 0.000015).
-Altogether, these results indicate that using the ranks can be a useful way to combine the two omics data type.
-However, sequencing deeper the ATAC-Seq data would obviously be another good strategy to have more robust ATAC-Seq results.
+Altogether, these results indicate that using p-vaule rank cutoffs can be a useful way to combine the two omics data type in the case of widely different significance levels.
+However, sequencing deeper the ATAC-Seq data would obviously be the recommended approach to have more robust ATAC-Seq results.

 # Running the full analysis

-Finally, we can run the full analysis:
+Finally, we can complete the full analysis with this command:
 ```bash
 nextflow run jsalignon/cactus -profile singularity -r $cactus_version \
 	--res_dir results/tutorial              \